Video: Tight Calves, Or A Lack Of Ankle Eversion?

 For your knee to pass over your toes (dorsiflexion), the midfoot has to drop toward the floor.
 In other words, the arch of your foot slightly collapses as you drive your knees forward.
 You may have heard of this as ankle pronation, but it’s also called eversion.

-Thus, to get better ankle movement in dorsiflexion (where you often feel “tight”), you need first to improve eversion.
+Thus, to get better ankle movement in dorsiflexion (where you often feel “tight”), you must first improve eversion.

 This video shows you how to set up a better ankle eversion stretch, which we would eventually use for ankle eversion PAILs/RAILs.